-While our online training program may not allow you to apply for Colorado permit/license to carry, residents of Colorado can utilize our online training program to apply for a Virginia Non Resident Carry Permit/License to ADD to the number of states they can carry in than with Colorado’s permit alone.
+While our online training program may not allow you to apply for Colorado permit/license to carry, nonresidents of Colorado can utilize our online training program to apply for a New Hampshire Nonresident Carry Permit/License to ADD to the number of states they can carry in than with Colorado’s permit alone.

-Colorado does issue carry permit/licenses to residents through the Sheriff’s department.
-Colorado does NOT accept any non-resident carry permit/licenses at this time but will accept certain carry permit/licenses issued to residents of other states, as long as you are a resident of the issuing state.
-Colorado does NOT recognized the Virginia Non Resident Carry Permit/License as a legal way to conealed carry in their state.
+Colorado issues carry permits/licenses to nonresidents through the Sheriff’s department.
+Colorado does NOT accept any nonresident carry permit/licenses at this time but will accept certain carry permit/licenses issued to nonresidents of other states, as long as you are a nonresident of the issuing state.
+Colorado does NOT recognize the New Hampshire Nonresident Carry Permit/License as a legal way to concealed carry in Colorado State.

 Colorado Concealed Carry Permit

 Yes.
-You will NOT be applying for your permit in the state you reside.
-This is for you to obtain a Virginia Non Resident Carry Permit/License which is accepted in many states as a valid concealed carry permit, but NOT in Colorado.
-This is good for recoprocity to other states only for Colorado residents and non-residents.
+You will NOT be applying for your permit in Colorado.
+This is for you to obtain a New Hampshire Nonresident Carry Permit/License which is accepted in many states as a valid concealed carry permit, but NOT in Colorado.
+This is valid reciprocity with other states for Colorado nonresidents and nonresidents.